biography

 Ryan Spangler has been carving Jade since 2011, after graduating from Point Arena High in California's Mendocino County and moving down the coast to Santa Barbara.

 He began assisting his grandfather in his JadeNow Contemporary Carving studio, doing mostly apprentice work and getting familiar with the tools.
 In 2012, Ryan completed his first piece, and his knack for simple and abstract design has been unstoppable since.
 Ryan is feverous about understanding the Stone of Heaven on all levels, and has absorbed everything he knows through his attentiveness to Masters of the trade.
 Ryan has traveled to Canada, China and New Zealand to further his knowledge of all that is the global market of Jade, but more importantly its inspiring culture.
-He has won multiple awards, foreign and domestically, and has his work published in several well know books in the jade world.
-Ryan is half way through a fine art degree to add to his knowledge of being a professional working artist.
+He has won multiple awards, foreign and domestic, and his work is published in several well-known books in the jade world.
+Ryan is half way through a fine art degree to expand his knowledge of being a professional working artist.

 Statement: